 Founded in 2010 by Paolo Lombardi, formerly Head of Disciplinary and Governance at FIFA, following a decade working for football’s governing body, Lombardi Associates offer professional advice and support to football clubs, players, coaches, intermediaries, associations, regulators, and investors worldwide.

 Lombardi Associates advises across the full spectrum of regulatory matters.
-Our areas of specialism include an in-depth knowledge of all FIFA regulations including the FIFA RSTP and the FIFA Regulations on Working with Intermediaries, as well as UEFA regulations and in particular Club Licensing and Financial Fair Play.
-We assist clients in dealing with FIFA bodies, including transfer related disputes, the solidarity mechanism and training compensation.
-We have assisted clients in more than 150 cases at CAS, both in appeal procedures and in first instance hearings where the issue is not under the jurisdiction of FIFA.
+Our areas of specialism include an in-depth knowledge of all FIFA regulations including the FIFA RSTP and the FIFA Football Agent Regulations, as well as UEFA regulations and in particular Club Licensing and Financial Sustainability Regulations.
+We assist clients in dealing with FIFA and member association bodies at domestic level, commercial disputes and regulatory matters, training rewards i.e., solidarity mechanism and training compensation and the FIFA Clearing House.
+We have assisted clients in around 200 cases at CAS, both at first instance and appeal procedures.

-We offer a close working relationship to our clients and assist with transfer related negotiations and agreements, employment matters and liaise with our international network of contacts to find practical and effective solutions.
-In addition to our legal services, our in-house accountant assists with financial aspects of various regulations including taxation elements allowing us to provide a full service to clients.
+We offer a close working relationship to our clients and assist with transfer related negotiations and agreements, employment-related matters and liaise with our international network of contacts to find practical and effective solutions.
+In addition to legal and regulatory services, our in-house accountant assists with financial aspects of various regulations including taxation elements allowing us to provide a full service to clients.

-Our team lectures on a variety of different subjects on courses ranging from undergraduate and postgraduate degrees at institutions all over the world, to the FIFA Executive programme.
+Our team lectures on a variety of different subjects on courses ranging from undergraduate and postgraduate degrees at institutions all over the world.
 Lombardi Associates sits on a number of disciplinary panels, including Sports Resolutions, Scottish Athletics and UK Athletics.

 Copyright © LawInSport Limited 2010 - 2022.
 These pages contain general information only.
 Nothing in these pages constitutes legal advice.
 You should consult a suitably qualified lawyer on any specific legal problem or matter.
 The information provided here was accurate as of the day it was posted; however, the law may have changed since that date.
 This information is not intended to be, and should not be used as, a substitute for taking legal advice in any specific situation.
 LawInSport is not responsible for any actions taken or not taken on the basis of this information.
 Please refer to the full terms and conditions on our website.